dankelley/oce-issues/README.md

   accustomed to programming will see that these rules simplify the task of the Oce author in determining what output is created by which R file.)

-* The ``README.md`` file should state briefly what the files are supposed to test (and especially that states what's wrong in the results).
+* A ``README.md`` file, if present, should state briefly what the files are supposed to test (and especially that states what's wrong in the results).
+  However, since this information is normally provided in an issue reported on the Oce development site, a ``README.md`` file is not always needed.

 The top level has a ``Makefile`` that recursively calls Makefiles in the subdirectories.
+It has a target to test everything (which takes a long time), targets for themes (see "test suites" below), and one target for each issue.
+There is also a target (``make current``) that the developers use to test the prime issue under consideration.

 Work flow
 ---------